senaite/senaite2.com/docs/sample_analyses.md

 were added during Sample creation or when you *Manage Analyses*.

 This also means that changing the *Analysis Service* at a later point will not change any of the *Analyses* that were created.
+Therefore, an eventual dichotomy between an *Analysis Service* and its *Analysis* counterpart because of a modification of the former, won't have any impact to the tests the laboratory is actually carrying out.
+This mechanism ensures the integrity of data, that is required for compliance with ISO 17025.

 ## Manage Analyses in Samples